 If your child isn’t meeting expectations for reading, as parents you can ask the school district to perform an evaluation and share the results with you.
 The evaluation will test your child’s intellectual capacity and reading skills, to see if there is an achievement gap.
 It should also rule out other potential causes like environmental factors or hearing impairment.

 If you are unhappy with the quality of the evaluation, you can also secure a private evaluation by a psychologist, a neuropsychologist, a reading specialist, a speech and language therapist, an educational evaluator or a school psychologist.
-This external evaluation can also be used to advocate for your child and get the accommodations and services she might need.
+This external evaluation can also be used to advocate for your child and get the accommodations and services they might need.

 Dyslexia can begin to reveal itself at a young age, and there are preschool evaluations that look at the child’s awareness of the sounds that make up words, and ability at word retrieval.
 However, Matthew Cruger, PhD, a clinical neuropsychologist at the Child Mind Institute, suggests waiting until kids are at least six years old and have had some formal instruction in reading to seek out a formal evaluation.